yann-Choho/Colorizing-puzzle-app-improved/README.md

 ## How to run the app

+You don't need to run the underlying model to play with the puzzle, just run the app with Docker and have fun !

 First, build the docker image by running the following command in a terminal :

 ```bash